Keyboard layout: JCUKEN (Latin)

 The JCUKEN layout was used in the USSR for all computers (both domestically produced and imported such as Japan-made MSX-compatible systems) except IBM-compatible ES PEVM due to its phonetic compatibility with Russian ЙЦУКЕН layout (see right).
 The layout has the advantage of having punctuation marks on Latin and Cyrillic layouts mapped on the same keys.
-This Russian Typewriter layout can be found on many Russian typewriters produced before the 1990s, and it is the default Russian keyboard layout in the OpenSolaris operating system.

 Neo

 The Neo layout is an optimized German keyboard layout developed in 2004 by the Neo Users Group, supporting nearly all Latin-based alphabets, including the International Phonetic Alphabet, the Vietnamese language and some African languages.

 The positions of the letters are not only optimized for German letter frequency, but also for typical groups of two or three letters.
 English is considered a major target as well.
 The design tries to enforce the alternating usage of both hands to increase typing speed.
 It is based on ideas from de-ergo and other ergonomic layouts.
 The high frequency keys are placed in the home row.
 The current layout, Neo 2.0, has unique features not present in other layouts, making it suited for many target groups such as programmers, mathematicians, scientists or LaTeX authors.
 Neo is grouped in different layers, each designed for a special purpose.

 Most special characters inherit the meaning of the lower layers—the ¿ character is one layer above the ?, or the Greek α is above the a character.
 Neo uses a total of six layers with the following general use: